-In New Zealand, Plunket screens four-year-olds to ensure they are ready for school.
-You can find parent-friendly information about Plunket’s “B4 School Check” and its recommended benchmarks on this website: www.kiwifamilies.co.nz.
+In New Zealand, Plunket screens four-year-olds to ensure they have the basic skills prior to starting school.
+You can find parent-friendly information about Plunket’s “B4 School Check” and its recommended benchmarks on this website.

 In making your own evaluation of your child’s preparedness for class, you may wish to consider a few of the following questions as well.
 Can your child:

 - Listen to stories, learn rhymes, recognise and name colours?

 - Play, share, take turns and adapt to doing things differently?